Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Experiments

-As a large-scale example, we conducted experiments on the Higgs dataset, which consists of 11 million data points with 28 features.
-This dataset was generated through Monte Carlo simulations of particle dynamics in accelerators for Higgs boson detection.
-We randomly allocated 90$\%$ of the data for training and kept the remaining 10$\%$ for testing.
-To evaluate the performance, we utilized the area under the curve (AUC) metric and compared our results with previously reported methods.
-Table \ref{class} presents the obtained test performance, demonstrating that our FB-DIFFGP method outperforms the competing approaches.
+We performed large-scale experiments using the Higgs dataset, which contains 11 million data points with 28 features.
+This dataset was created through Monte Carlo simulations modeling particle dynamics in accelerators for Higgs boson detection.
+We randomly split the data, using 90\% for training and the remaining 10\% for testing.
+To evaluate the performance, we use the area under the curve (AUC) metric and compared our results with previously reported methods.
+Table \ref{class} presents the obtained test performance, demonstrating that our FB-DiffGP method outperforms the competing approaches.
 Additionally, we conducted experiments on the SUSY dataset, and the results showcased the competitive performance of our proposed algorithm.